 Who are the key personnel?

-Mr Burton is the Associate Principal.
+Mr Burton is the Principal.
 Dr Stokes is the Vice Principal

 Miss Foxton is Assistant Principal- DEEP Support and is also the designated safeguarding person.

-Miss Redden is the Learning Manager for Y7
+Miss Martin is the Learning Manager for Y7

 Miss Burke is the Learning Manager for Y11

-Mrs Simpson is the Learning Manager for Y12/13
+Mr Oldfield is the pastoral leader for Y12/13

 Q How do I apply for a place for my child in Y7 and when will I know if my application has been successful?